IBM/abductive-rule-learner-with-context-awareness/README.md

 ## I-RAVEN-X dataset evaluation
-To replicate the results reported in _Towards Learning Abductive Reasoning using VSA Distributed Representations_ (Hersche et al., 2024) on the novel I-RAVEN-X dataset, switch to the `iravenx` branch and run the experiments in the `experiments/iravenx` folder.
+To replicate the results reported in _Towards Learning Abductive Reasoning using VSA Distributed Representations_ (Hersche et al., 2024) on the novel I-RAVEN-X dataset, run the experiments in the `experiments/iravenx` folder.
 - `arlc_learn_iravenx_50.sh` allows to train an ARLC model from scratch, and evaluate it on both the full I-RAVEN-X dataset and the subset of Arithmetic rules.
 - `arlc_program_eval.sh` allows to evaluate the programmed ARLC on both the full I-RAVEN-X dataset and the subset of Arithmetic rules.

+## I-RAVEN-X with perceptual uncertainty dataset evaluation
+To replicate the results reported in *Can Large Reasoning Models do Analogical Reasoning under Perceptual Uncertainty?* (Camposampiero, Hersche et al., 2025) on the novel I-RAVEN-X dataset with perceptual uncertainty, run the experiments in the `experiments/uncertainty` folder.

 ## Citation 📚
 If you use the work released here for your research, please consider citing our paper: